Did you know the cost of acquiring new customers is five times more than retaining current ones?

 That’s why so many ecommerce businesses are investing more in customer retention than they are with acquisition.
 After all, even a 5% increase in loyal customers can increase business profits by 25%-125%.

-There might be several tactics you’re already using to try and boost customer loyalty, but there may be key element you’re currently missing: data analytics.
+You may already be using several tactics to try and boost customer loyalty, but you could be missing a key element: data analytics.

 Challenges faced in keeping customers loyal

 It’s one thing to have a customer loyalty program or great customer service already operating to keep customers engaged and loyal.
 These are essential and important in contributing to your overall customer retention strategy.